Google recently released the latest Android update which is Android 10.

 Xiaomi has recently started recruiting beta testers for Android 10 for its Poco F1.

-The beta testing does not end with the Redmi K20 Pro as it also extends to the one of the Xiaomi’s flagship of 2019, the Xiaomi Mi 9.
+The beta testing does not end with the Redmi K20 Pro as it also extends to one of Xiaomi’s flagships of 2019, the Xiaomi Mi 9.

 The Mi 9 along with the Redmi K20 Pro users will stand a chance to test the Android Q based on MIUI and not the Android 10.

-It is not advised for users who use their phone as their daily drivers to participate in this beta testing as it involves a lot of bugs, but known and unknown.
+It is not advised for users who use their phones as their daily drivers to participate in this beta testing as it involves a lot of bugs, but known and unknown.

-The aim of the beta testing is to enable users to test the software with their numerous apps and observe and log bugs.
+The beta testing aims to enable users to test the software with their numerous apps and observe and log bugs.

 This Xiaomi Mi 9 beta testing is available for every user that wishes to test whereas the Redmi K20 Pro beta testing is only available to its users in India.